crosswalk-project/grunt-crosswalk/README.md

         // the main html files of your app relative to the appRoot
         appLocalPath: 'index.html',

-        // embed crosswalk itself into the package
-        // set to false to make the app use a shared version of crosswalk
-        // that is installed separately (apks in the crosswalk download)
-        //embedded: true,

         // path to the root of your Android SDK installation;
         // on Windows, use the path to the sdk directory inside
         // the installation, e.g. 'c:\\android-sdk\\sdk'